Did You Know that Lack of (Good) Sleep can lead to Cravings, Weight Gain, Anxiety, Stress?

 2- Increase light exposure during the dayTry to get at least 30 minutes exposure to sunlight each day.
 If this isn’t possible, consider investing in a light therapy box here.
 Sufficient light exposure during waking hours is crucial for the production of melatonin, a hormone that regulates the sleep/wake cycle.

 3- Create the optimum sleeping conditionsTotal darkness – Even the tiniest bit of light during sleep disrupts your internal clock and your pineal gland's production of melatonin and serotonin.
 Light signals your brain that it's time to wake up and starts preparing your body for ACTION.
-So cover up windows (blackout shades or drapes ideal), display lights (eg clock radio), close your bedroom door, and use an eye mask if necessary.
+So cover up windows (blinds, blackout shades or drapes), display lights (eg clock radio), close your bedroom door, and use an eye mask if necessary.
 Refrain from turning on any light even when getting up to go to the bathroom!!
+Tip: memorise the way so you stay in a sleepy mode:-)

 Total Silence – cut out even the smallest sound that may disrupt your sleep (eg clock, dishwasher en route etc), and use ear plugs if necessary.